scalacenter/course-management-tools/README.md

 The `studentify` command has a few options to customize the generated repository.

-First of all, one can generate a student repo that contains a subset of the exercises available in the course master repo.
+First of all, one can generate a student repo that contains a subset of the exercises available in the course main repo.

 This is done by using the `-fe` (first exercise) and `-le` (last exercise) options.
 Either of them can be omitted resulting respectively in selecting all exercises up-to the last exercise or from the first exercise.

 There's also the `-sfe` option that allows one to 'bookmark' an exercise in the generated student repo.
 When the student runs `sbt`, he/she will be positioned at the selected exercise.

-These three options come in handy when a course master contains exercises for more than one course (e.g. `Fast Track to Scala` and `Advanced Scala`)
+These three options come in handy when a course main contains exercises for more than one course (e.g. `Fast Track to Scala` and `Advanced Scala`)

 Finally, there's the `-mjvm` option that will generate a `build.sbt` file that support `Akka`'s `multi-jvm` testing.

-> Note: Course master repos that use `multi-jvm` should include the dependencies required for this feature (see the `Advanced Akka with Scala` course for an example).
+> Note: Course main repos that use `multi-jvm` should include the dependencies required for this feature (see the `Advanced Akka with Scala` course for an example).

 ## Navigating student repositories